rexresearch

 localized states which do not have a well-defined momentum.

-shock front.
-These large amplitudes are a result of the adiabatic
+the shock front.
+These large amplitudes are a result of the

-compression of an extended state to a localized state.
-These
+adiabatic compression of an extended state to a localized state.

-amplitudes increase with the size of the system and increase as
+These amplitudes increase with the size of the system and

-the shock velocity decreases.
-Amplitudes of several orders of
+increase as the shock velocity decreases.
+Amplitudes of several

-magnitude higher than the amplitude in the pre-shock region are
+orders of magnitude higher than the amplitude in the pre-shock

-state at the shock front is sufficiently high that non-linear
+defect state at the shock front is sufficiently high that

-material effects become important, then light of frequency
+non-linear material effects become important, then light of

-3[omega] may be generated, where w is the frequency of the defect
+frequency 3[omega] may be generated, where w is the frequency of

-state changes, so will the 3[omega] generated by nonlinearities.
+the defect state changes, so will the 3[omega] generated by

-If 3[omega] is a frequency which coincides with allowed modes of
+nonlinearities.
+If 3[omega] is a frequency which coincides with

 [0062] In addition to large frequency changes and bandwidth